 - A review of proposed capital expenditure and funding saving £0.40m revenue debt servicing costs. - Maximising our opportunities to generate income, through providing commercial training, conference facilities and other services.
-Even if we achieve the most optimistic targets for income this will only contribute a very small proportion of the savings we need to make. - Despite the severe cuts imposed by Government, the Authority recognised the financial pressures on local people and responded by freezing council tax for 2011/12.
-However, to avoid making the financial position any worse from 2012/13 the future financial plan assumes council tax increases will be 4%.
-This planning assumption is under review in light of central Government views which support a Council Tax freeze for 2012/13.
-Any reduction in our Council Tax income will increase the savings targets further.
+Even if we achieve the most optimistic targets for income this will only contribute a very small proportion of the savings we need to make. - Because of the scale of the financial challenge likely in future the Fire and Rescue Authority has agreed to stick to the plan and increase Council Tax in 2012/13 by 4% to minimise the impact on the services to Merseyside in the future.
+The impact of the budget on Council Tax will be a Band D Council Tax of £67.36, an increase of 5p per week to a total of £1.30 per week towards the fire and rescue service.
+Most people in Merseyside will pay Band A Council Tax of £44.91 or 86p per week towards their fire and rescue service.